Literature review | Systems Toxicology | Nov 5, 2019

 • Plaque covering less surface area inside the aorta

-Exposure to THS caused less lung inflammation, lower emphysema scores, smaller (i.e., better) lung volume, and better lung function after six months compared to cigarette smoke exposure.
+Exposure to THS caused less lung inflammation, lower emphysema scores, smaller (i.e., better) lung volume, and better lung function after 6 months compared with cigarette smoke exposure.
 These changes are all related to damage to the alveoli, which are tiny air sacs in the lungs.
 When they are badly damaged by smoke, their walls collapse, forming larger sacs.
 This increases the overall lung volume, making it hard for a person to fully exhale, and thus raising the emphysema score.
 All these results of the groups exposed to THS aerosol more closely resembled the results of the sham-exposed group than those of the smoke-exposed group.
 The switching and cessation groups showed stabilization of the lung function-related measures, and some improvement in inflammation measurements.

 • Better lung function